 Proton VPN iOS for Netflix

 While the Free version won’t get you Netflix access, the paid versions certainly will.
 It’s easy to find a US Plus server that will stream Netflix US without a glitch.
 We couldn’t bypass Netflix detection for the UK or Australia regions though.
-Still, good news about Netflix US, right?
+Still, it’s good news about Netflix US, right?

 This is the result of the Netflix speed test when connected to a US Plus server: